jeffbass/imagezmq/README.rst

   `PyZMQ documentation <https://pyzmq.readthedocs.io/en/latest/index.html>`_.
 - **OpenCV** and its Python bindings provide great scaffolding for computer vision projects large or small: `OpenCV.org <https://opencv.org/>`_.
-- **Picamera2** is a well documented `library <https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf>_ for accessing the features and settings of the PiCamera modules for various Raspberry Pi single board computers.
+- **Picamera2** is a well documented `library <https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf>`_ for accessing the features and settings of the PiCamera modules for various Raspberry Pi single board computers.

 Citing this Software
 ====================
 To cite this software in publications, refer to the CITATION.cff file.
-Or use:
+Or use either of the following:

-APA
+APA:

 Bass, J. (2020). imageZMQ: Transporting OpenCV Images (Version 1.1.1) [Computer software]. https://doi.org/10.5281/zenodo.3840855

-or BibTex:
+BibTex:

 @software{Bass_imageZMQ_Transporting_OpenCV_2020,
 author = {Bass, Jeff},